TREASURIES-Yields fall as wages stall, Ukraine fears rise

 "You had very strong hiring and job gains but quite a bit weaker average hourly earnings, so, if anything, I think that’s probably a little bit of a relief for the Fed," said Zachary Griffiths, a macro strategist at Wells Fargo in Charlotte, North Carolina.

+“The flattening of the curve and volatility across a number of different markets does indicate a number of growth concerns with a higher probability of stagflation or recession,” said Marvin Loh, Senior Global Macro Strategist for State Street.

+Consumer price inflation data for February released on Thursday is the next major U.S. data point.

-Two-year yields, which are highly sensitive to interest rate policy, have risen as investors prepare for the Federal Reserve to hike rates, with the first increase in borrowing costs expected at its March 15-16 meeting.
+Two-year yields, which are highly sensitive to interest rate policy, have risen in recent months as investors prepare for the Federal Reserve to hike rates, with the first increase in borrowing costs expected at its March 15-16 meeting.

-At the same time, investors are grappling with the fallout from Russia's invasion of Ukraine, which has hurt appetite for riskier assets and boosted demand for safe-haven debt.
+At the same time safe haven buying has been focused in longer-dated debt, flattening the curve.

 "With the Fed seemingly on a preset course for at least these first couple of hikes, you have the front end more likely to remain supported by Fed policy expectations, while the back end catches the majority of the risk-off bid," Griffiths said.